tychovdo/tychovdo.github.io/index.md

 ## Tycho van der Ouderaa
 Tycho is a machine learning researcher and engineer.

-He is particularly interested in Computer Vision, Generative Modeling, Semantic Segmentation, Classification, Bayesian Deep Learning, Information theory, Probability Theory and Reinforcement Learning.
+He is particularly interested in Generative Modeling, Computer Vision, Bayesian Deep Learning, Information Theory, Multivariate Statistics and Reinforcement Learning.
 Furthermore, he is excited about applying machine learning to real-world problems, such as in Medical Image Analysis and Processing.

 Currently, he is working as a visiting researcher at the Diagnostic Image Analysis Group of the Radboud UMC in Nijmegen and finishing his master thesis at the University of Amsterdam.